 Hours: Inquire for bookings

-No need to leave the country to witness amazing floral sights when there are so many flower fields in the Philippines that are worth visiting!
+No need to leave the country to witness amazing floral sights when there are so many flower fields in the Philippines worth visiting, don’t you agree?
+When you do get to pay them a visit, make sure to tag us on Instagram at @tripzillaph, and use our hashtags #TripZillaPH and #LifesATrip!